milazangirolame/ruby-race-js/README.md

 #### Javascript

 Write all your code in `lib/wagon_race.js`.
 We need a way for JavaScript to update the board state.
 Create simple JavaScript functions that update a player's position.
-Again, there are several ways to do the same thing.
-One example below:

-- Remove the `active` class on the current player's `td` and add that class to the next `td`.
-- Keep track of the "index" of each player in the table and increase it.

 #### Binding to Keyboard